Complex QA and language models hybrid architectures, Survey: Solving with prompting

 \section{Solving with prompting}

 Now that we have trained models to acquire the required skills to solve a complex QA or rely on hybridization, let's see how to design questions (i.e. prompt) with proper instructions and context.
+At the outset, we distinguish \emph{tool-use prompting}, covered separately in \autoref{sec_tool_use_prompting}, because it explicitly bridges prompting with hybridization and agentic control (\autoref{HP7}, \autoref{HP8}, \autoref{sec_agentic}).